simplygreatwork/converge/HOW_IT_WORKS.md

 - Each agent (peer) has an internal clock value, a counter.
 - Each agent will synchonize these clock values any time they share operation event data from one agent to another.
-- Agent "a" performs many operations and records these operations locally with contiguous ids, for example, ranging from [a,0] to [a,9].
+- Agent "a" performs many operations and records these operations as events locally with contiguous ids, for example, ranging from [a,0] to [a,9].
 These contiguous ids will form a single group.
 - In collaborative text editing situations, when an agent accepts a new clock value upon data exchange, it will not immediately apply it locally.
 - In these situations, the clock value is only applied locally after the user has moved the textual insertion point (caret) via mouse or keyboard.
 - Agent "a" receives old events from another agent which has been offline for days.